mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-17-AGI-Safety-Summary-Part-1.md

 Although the Course doesn't officially cover the various types of intelligent agents, I'd like to do so below for the most popular kinds:
 - **Transformative AI [TAI]**: An AI that brings about a dramatically different future (roughly comparable but probably more significant than the agricultural or industrial revolution). [[OpenPhil]](https://www.openphilanthropy.org/research/some-background-on-our-views-regarding-advanced-artificial-intelligence/#:~:text=Roughly%20and%20conceptually%2C%20transformative%20AI,the%20agricultural%20or%20industrial%20revolution.)
 - **Artificial General Intelligence [AGI]**: An AI that's broadly capable of most/all functions that an animal (traditionally a human) can do.
 We are still within the scale what we can comprehend as intellectuals have created a rough intuitive scale of ants, bees, crows, & humans.
 We're quickly scaling up the ladder as artificial minds become more and more capable - see Galaxy timelines chart where mouse-brain-sized model is projected for 2023.
-   - Fun fact: Orangutans, pigs, and octopi are among the smartest, less well-known animals (most think of chimps, dolphins, or mice first with a longer [here](https://thehumaneleague.org/article/animal-intelligence))
+   - Fun fact: Orangutans, pigs, and octopi are among the smartest, less well-known animals (most think of chimps, dolphins, or mice first with a [longer list here](https://thehumaneleague.org/article/animal-intelligence))
 - **Seed AI**: An AGI that recursively rewrites its own source code without human intervention. [[Yudkowsky (2007)]](http://intelligence.org/files/LOGI.pdf)
 - **Superintelligent AI**: An agent that far surpasses the brightest human minds both individually and even what can be done collectively.
 If the Manhattan Project was the combination of the brightest minds, a superintelligent agent would view them as intellectually equal as we view ants (but probably even more inferior in this axis if my anthropological lens is true in the first place).
    - In my view, an AGI will very likely become a superintelligent agent.
 We'd need to bound the AGI or rethink how we design AI systems.
 Bostrom explores several boxing methods in his [book](https://en.wikipedia.org/wiki/Superintelligence:_Paths,_Dangers,_Strategies) that aren't all that promising and suggests of coming up with novel ways to ensure that a Seed AI has certain values "pre-loaded."